labaski/alx-system_engineering-devops/0x09-web_infrastructure_design/alx-system_engineering-devops/0x09-web_infrastructure_design/README.md

-This are the instructions for starting this web infractstructure made by james bozy and ingchrist
+This are the instructions for starting this web infractstructure made by ing james bozy and ingchrist